Cultural Itinerary of the Almoravids and Almohads

 Itinerary 1.
 The caravan cities

-This itinerary crosses the desert of the veiled men, the birthplace of the Almoravids. n this ocean of sand, the road follows the traces left by the groups of camels which brought gold, salt, slaves, ivory, fur and ostrich tails to be taken on board.
+This itinerary crosses the desert of the veiled men, the birthplace of the Almoravids.
+In this sea of sand, it follows the trail of the camels that loaded the African gold, salt, slaves, ivory, furs or ostrich tails.

 These ancient cities, declared Patrimony of Mankind, keep alive, each in their own way, the graceful vernacular architecture of Western Sahara, a space where merchants and wise men, people and cultures from different horizons met.